zamansheikh/Calcu/README.md

 - Do the same on the '%' button to reveal a remainder.

-- The result display window becomes a powerful tool when long-press on results , it save your result in a colorfull button.
+- The result display window becomes a powerful tool when long-press on results, it saves your result in a colorful button.

 - Access your saved results with a tap, or remove them by long-pressing the button.

-- Remove all save result by long-pressing 'i' button.
+- Remove all save results by long-pressing the 'i' button.

 - No Ads